afarooq07/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-In order to design a statistical stude=y to determine how MechaCar vehicles perform  compare to its competition, we need to define the parameters of the study such as:
+In order to design a statistical study to determine how MechaCar vehicles perform  compared to its competition, we need to define the parameters of the study such as:
 - How many competitors are we going to include in the study?
 - What kind of vehicles are we going to consider?
 - What is the success criteria?